openenclave/openenclave/samples/make/helloworld.edger8r/README.md

         host/helloworldhost ./enc/helloworldenc.signed.so
 ```

-Build the project as follows:
+Build the project with the following command:

 ```bash
 make build
 ```

-Clean the project as follows:
+Clean the project with the following command:

 ```bash
 make clean
 ```

-Run the built sample as follows:
+Run the built sample with the following command:

 ```bash
 make run